meshrwkv/manuals/README.md

 - The total number of generated vectors (`count`) should match the total number of indexed face vertices in the mesh.
 - The size of each vector component is 4 bytes (as indicated by the `componentType` 5126, which corresponds to `FLOAT` in the GLTF specification).
 - Therefore, the total size of the embedding vectors (`byteLength`) should be 4 bytes _ 128 dimensions _ `count`.

-Please adjust these values according to your specific mesh data and ResNet-34 model configuration.